pikesley/ultron/README.md

 ### Raise a custom exception when no results are found

-    it 'should throw a No Results exception', :vcr do begin
+    it 'should throw an Ultron exception for something internal to Ultron', :vcr do begin
         comics = Comics.where offset: 1000000
-      rescue NoResultsException => e
+      rescue UltronException => e
-        e.status.should == 'That search returned no results' end
+        e.status.should == 'The search returned no results' end
     end